venkatalgola/Book---Recommendation-System/README.md

 # Run all cells in book-recommender.ipynb

-📁 Repository Structure
-book-recommender/
-│
-├── README.md
-├── book-recommender.ipynb     ← Main notebook
-├── report.pdf                 ← Full project report
-└── requirements.txt

 🔮 Future Improvements

-Integrate a vector database (FAISS/ChromaDB) for faster similarity search at scale Add a RAG layer to answer natural language queries like "recommend a thriller like Gone Girl" Deploy as a simple web app using Streamlit
+Integrate a vector database (FAISS/ChromaDB) for faster similarity search at scale Add a RAG layer to answer natural language queries like "recommend a thriller like Gone Girl" Deploy as a simple web app using Streamlit.

+Please refer the pdf guide for more clarity